zruvv/OffensiveSecurity/README.md

 #### subdomain-recon

 Utilizes sublist3r & amass to discover subdomains of a provided domain.
 Extracts indiviudal unique subdomains to a text file.

+#### xtract-pdf-meta

+Utilizes python's pdfminer module to dump the metadata of a directory full of PDFs.

 ## EXPLOIT
 #### dns-transfer